pablochacin/programming-exercises/rovers/README.md

 Orientation: Encodes the information about the behavior of a rover depending of its orientation, such as the result of rotating left and right, or moving ahead
 Mission: defines a region on which a set of rovers is deployed
+MissionControl: Creates and controls missions processing commands from an input stream (e.g. a file, or stdin)
+TelnetMissionControl: enables remote access to the MissionControl by socket

 DESIGN
 ======